Open-Markets-Initiative/Directory/Organizations/Nyse/Protocols/NyseEquities/Bqt.md

-## NyseEquities Bqt: Nyse Equities Best Quote And Trade
+## NyseEquities Bqt: Best Quote And Trade

 Consolidated best quote and last trade market data feed for securities traded on New York Stock Exchange.